-- No restrictions: E-mentoring is about accessibility and flexibility.
-Designed to be incorporated into a busy schedule, e-mentoring is meant to complement the many responsibilities today’s business professionals take on, and to extend its benefits despite the time-crunch.
-Physical location does not factor in to e-mentoring, and so does not restrict its functionality.
+E-mentoring is about accessibility and flexibility.
+It is smartly designed to complement today's business professionals' many responsibilities and extend its benefits despite the time crunch.
+Physical location does not factor into e-mentoring and so does not restrict its functionality.

-- Honesty and clarity: E-mentoring allows mentors and mentees time to think and process new information.
-Compared to traditional mentoring, which takes place under the pressure of face-to-face meetings, e-mentoring allows room to thoughtfully prepare questions and construct replies.
-Communication is unhindered by nerves, awkwardness, or social restraints.
-Interactions are unhurried and flexible.
-This encourages honest communication and clarity in scope.
-What’s more, e-mentoring by nature produces a physical record of activity and communications that can be referred to later on.
+E-mentoring allows mentors and mentees time to think and process new information.
+Compared to traditional mentoring, which takes place under the pressure of face-to-face meetings, e-mentoring allows room to prepare questions and construct replies thoughtfully.
+What's more, e-mentoring by nature produces a physical record of activity and communications that can be referred to later.
 All of these features allow e-mentoring to create an environment of honesty and authenticity.

-- Alternate method: Rather than bypassing the many advantages that mentoring can provide, e-mentoring offers an alternative to the labor-intensive and time consuming process that traditional mentoring can present.
-It is a way to gain valuable knowledge and skills, despite the distance, place, and time barriers that many business professionals face.
+Rather than bypassing the many advantages that mentoring can provide, e-mentoring offers an alternative to the labor-intensive and time-consuming process that traditional mentoring can present.
+It is a way to gain valuable knowledge and skills, despite the distance, place, and time barriers many business professionals face.

-- Flexibility in scope: E-mentorships move and grow with the participants.
-Because it is not limited to place and time, e-mentoring allows mentors and mentees to make connections across the world, rather than their own backyard.
-Participants have access to varying viewpoints, expertise, and skill sets.
-The mentoring environment is fluid, allowing participants to change the method of communication and mentoring strategy as needed.
-Interactions take place frequently and easily, at the click of a few buttons.
+E-mentorships move and grow with the participants.
+Because it is not limited to place and time, e-mentoring allows mentors and mentees to make connections across the world, rather than their backyard.
+Participants have access to varying viewpoints, expertise, and skillsets.
+The mentoring environment is fluid, allowing participants to change the communication and mentoring strategy as needed.
+Interactions take place frequently and quickly, at the click of a few buttons.

 With its many benefits, e-mentoring is a natural alternative to traditional mentoring.
-Even so, individuals are not limited to a strictly e-mentoring or traditional mentorship.
-There is plenty of grey area waiting to be filled with creative and flexible methods of mentoring.
-You might conduct communication strictly over the Internet, or you might supplement online interactions with occasional video or phone conferences.
-You might even combine these e-mentoring methods with traditional mentoring methods, such as occasional face-to-face meetings.
+Even so, individuals are not limited to strictly e-mentoring or formal mentorship.
+There is plenty of a grey area waiting for fulfillment with creative and flexible methods of mentoring.
+You might conduct communication strictly over the Internet or supplement online interactions with an occasional video or phone conferences.
+You might even combine these e-mentoring methods with traditional mentoring methods, such as periodic face-to-face meetings.
 The point is that e-mentoring offers alternatives and flexibility.
-With e-mentoring so readily available and accessible, there is no reason why anyone has to bypass the benefits and career advantages of a successful mentorship.
+With it so readily available and accessible, there is no reason why anyone has to bypass the benefits and career advantages of successful mentorship.